ducakar/openzone/README.md

 - `OZ_SHARED_LIBS`: Build ozCore, ozDynamics, ozEngine and ozFactory as shared libraries.
 This might make sense once if some other applications may use OpenZone's libraries as well.

-- `OZ_PULSE_BELL`: Enable PulseAudio back-end for `System::bell()` error bell on Linux and generic Unix ports.
-If enabled, liboz first tries to play bell through PulseAudio before it falls back to the native sound system (ALSA on Linux and OSS on generic Unix port).
-  `OFF` by default.

 - `OZ_TRACK_ALLOCS`: Enable tracking of allocated memory chunks.
 Stack trace for every memory allocation performed via new operator is saved for later diagnostics.
 It detects new/delete